Missxiaoguo/kubernetes-power-manager/README.md

 to dynamically request adjustment of worker node power management settings applied to cores allocated to the Pods.
 The power management-related settings can be applied to individual cores or to groups of cores, and each may have different policies applied.
 It is not required that every core in the system be explicitly managed by this Kubernetes power manager.
-When the Power Manager is used to specify core power related policies, it overrides the default settings
+When the Power Manager is used to specify core power relatead policies, it overrides the default settings

 Powerful features from the Intel SST package give users more precise control over CPU performance and power use on a